Hernias:

 Diaphragmatic Hernias

-This is a much more serious condition and surgical repair can be difficult and complicated.
+Diaphragmatic hernias are very serious and surgical repair can be difficult and complicated.
 Your vet may recommend referral to a surgical specialist for best results